department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/redesign-usability/research-plan.md

 ### Hypotheses
 1. The prominent sign in/sign up location and CTA makes it easier for participants to easily sign in/sign up.
 1. More participants will use the prominent sign in/sign up CTA than the button in the header.
-1. The streamlined design helps participants complete tasks efficiently.
+1. The streamlined design enables participants to complete tasks efficiently.
     1. For tasks that are the same as those used in last year's baseline wayfinding research, task completion rates will be higher.
-1. Participants will know to search for tasks not listed as most common.
+1. Participants will know to search for tasks not listed as "common tasks".
 1. Participants understand where "other search tools" links will take them and what they will find there.
-1. A focused and prominently displayed VAntage Point blog promo increases participants engagement with the content.
+1. A focused and prominently displayed VAntage Point blog promo increases participants' engagement with the content.
 1. Participants will scroll all the way down the home page to the footer (even if they don't look at links in the footer).

 ## Method
-We will conduct remote moderated usability sessions via Zoom.
-Participants will be asked a few questions about their past usage of the VA.gov site, and then will be given some Veteran top tasks (per findings from the Veteran Top Tasks Unmoderated Survey in June 2022) as wayfinding prompts to explore the redesigned VA.gov home page on the Staging server.
+We will conduct **remote moderated usability sessions via Zoom**.
+Participants will be asked a few questions about their past usage of the VA.gov site, and then will be given some **Veteran top tasks** (per findings from the Veteran Top Tasks Unmoderated Survey in June 2022) **as wayfinding prompts** to explore the redesigned VA.gov home page on the Staging server.
 Some top tasks will be represented in the "common tasks" section of the redesigned home page, and others will not.
 For any tasks that were used in last year's baseline wayfinding research, task completion rates will be compared to assess the home page redesign.

 *ACTION ITEM: Top tasks identified from the Veteran Top Tasks Unmoderated Survey should be incorporated into the home page redesign in the "common tasks" section.*